mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 [The documentation](http://guides.emberjs.com/v1.12.0/models/the-rest-adapter/#toc_json-root) tells us the root needs to be `posts` in this case.

-Note: I wouldn't be surprised to see this may change in the future as the [JSON API](http://jsonapi.org/) spec that Ember-creator Yehuda Katz is co-writing uses `data` as the root element.
+Note: I wouldn't be surprised to see this may change in the future as the [JSON API](http://jsonapi.org/) spec that Ember co-creator Yehuda Katz is co-writing uses `data` as the root element.

 We can change this easily enough by editing `web/views/post_view.ex` to change: